ffund/ml-notebooks/1-exploratory-data-analysis.md

 ::: {.cell .markdown}

 In preparation for the live meeting, consider the following machine learning tasks, and candidate data sets.
+Try applying the first step of our "recipe" - learn about the data - to these examples.
 Do these data sets seem appropriate for the task?
 Without an in-depth analysis, can you identify any important limitations of the datasets, or problems that need addressing before we use them to train a machine learning model?

 #### Satirical headline classification:
 You are hired by a major social media platform to develop a machine learning model that will be used to clearly mark *satirical news articles* when they are shared on social media.